mattr8/remote_note_handler/README.md

 - tst: the UNIX timestamp value of note creation
 - message: the base64 encoded note

+## Configuration

+Create a `.env` file at the root of this project's directory and set the following variables:
+- MQTT_TOPIC
+- MQTT_HOST
+- MQTT_PORT
+- MQTT_USER
+- MQTT_PW
+- MQTT_CLIENT_ID

 ## Build and run the docker container
 ```
 docker build -t remote-note-handler .